 Even if you are not up to heavy-duty exercise, small amounts of exercise each day, like taking a walk, doing household chores or working in your garden could help make an impact on your body’s level of inflammation.

 But considering the damage the inflammation abomination is well-known for, it’s a good idea to add inflammation-fighting nutrients to your daily diet.
 Some of the best include:

-The omega-3s found in fish oil have been shown to help reduce the levels of inflammatory molecules known as cytokines and eicosanoids in your body.
+The omega-3s found in fish oil have been shown to help reduce the levels of inflammatory molecules in the body.
 And studies have linked higher intake of omega-3s to lower levels of inflammation.

-Another supplement that is believed to play a role in modulating inflammatory cytokines and immune cells that are linked to the development of immune-related diseases is vitamin D. D3 isn’t just the sunshine vitamin, it’s an immune-boosting, inflammation-modulating powerhouse.
+Another supplement that is believed to play a role in modulating inflammation and immune cells is vitamin D.

 Black cumin seed oil